erizov/Professor/semester_06/lecture_36_inference_optimization/inference_pipeline/school.en.md

 ## Simple Explanation

-Inference Pipeline is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Inference Pipeline is an algorithm used to solve specific problems in computer science.

 ## Where It's Used